Enrollment at American Academy presumes that parents agree to and students will comply with the following Student Dress Code:

 WHERE TO BUY THE UNIFORM

-The official AA school uniform can be purchased at STARVET
+The official AAC school uniform can be purchased at STARVET

 75, Rue Chakaik Annoumane